Updated: Dec 22, 2022

 If someone else's negligence caused you injuries, the negligent party is considered liable for all the expenses and losses you suffer.
 The most common example of this would be a car accident, where the negligent driver would be regarded as responsible for any injuries, property damages, and other out-of-pocket expenses you have.
 This process is very common in insurance payouts.

 However, what happens in a Personal Injury settlement in California, and how does it differ from insurance payouts?
 How are you paid, how much is it, and who pays for it?

-Let's talk about Personal Injury Laws, as t hey are often handled by Top Rated Personal Injury Attorneys in Los Angeles:
+Let's talk about California Personal Injury Laws, as they are often handled by California Personal Injury Lawyer:

 However, some insurance offers are simply not enough.
-What you need to remember is that insurance companies are businesses, and it is in their interest to give you the lowest possible payout.
+You need to remember that insurance companies are businesses, and it is in their interest to give you the lowest possible payout.

 So, when the negligent party or an insurance company refuses to give you the payout you deserve, you can file a Personal Injury Claim in California.

-In most cases, getting a California Attorney for Personal Injury before the insurance company calls you is the best course of action.
-Leaving them to speak with your lawyer should shield you from any underhanded tactics that might lead you to agree to unfair payouts.
+In most cases, getting a California Personal Injury Lawyer before the insurance company calls you is the best course of action.
+Leaving them to speak with your California Personal Injury Lawyer should shield you from any underhanded tactics that might lead you to agree to unfair payouts.

 That said, what are the types of losses that you can be compensated for?
 Here are the three types of damages you might be paid:

 These are quantifiable damages.
 These damages could include: